Chart Color Schemes

 Firle displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

 The dwelling structure in Firle, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Adelaide metro had 51.7% houses and 48.4% other dwellings.
-Home ownership in Firle stood at 31.9%, with mortgaged dwellings at 30.7% and rented ones at 37.4%.
-The median monthly mortgage repayment was $2,000, aligning with Adelaide metro's average, while the median weekly rent was $350 compared to Adelaide metro's $340.
-Nationally, Firle's mortgage repayments exceeded the Australian average of $1,863, and rents were lower than the national figure of $375.
+In comparison, Adelaide metro had 51.7% houses and 48.4% other dwellings.
+Home ownership in Firle was at 31.9%, with mortgaged dwellings at 30.7% and rented ones at 37.4%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Adelaide metro's average.
+The median weekly rent figure was $350, slightly higher than Adelaide metro's $340.
+Nationally, Firle's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, while rents were lower at $350 against the national figure of $375.

 Frequently Asked Questions - Housing